Eldazare/Showcase-LunarByte/Readme.md

 Game configurations(ScriptableObjectInstallers): Are run first.
 They mostly include Type bindings (pools, settings, etc.).<br/>
 Model Configurations: Are run second.
 They can be thought as corresponding Model initialization scripts.<br/>
 View Configurations: Are run last.
 They configure events and bind View methods to Model Property changes. <br/>
-Dataflow: (Model -> ViewModel-> View).<br/>
+Dataflow: (Model -> ViewModel -> View).<br/>

 **Content apart from game files:**<br/>
--Dynamic Content, extension to LunarByte MVVM model to include Dynamic Content (multimple similar models bound to multiple similiar views), of which Unity-side implementation is available in the folders.<br/>
+-Dynamic Content.
+Extension to LunarByte MVVM infrastructure to include Dynamic Content (multimple similar models bound to multiple similiar views), of which Unity-side implementation is available in the folders.<br/>
--LevelReader tool (used in both games), to convert Exel CSV files to usable ScriptableObject assets inside the game<br/>
+-LevelReader tool.
+Convert Exel CSV files to usable ScriptableObject assets inside the game.<br/>
--Zenject pooling extensions, implementing Disposable pattern<br/>
+-Zenject pooling extensions.
+Implementing Disposable and IPoolable patterns.<br/>